PieterPenninckx/resource-management-in-rust/src/what-is-a-resource.md

 After that point, the process should not use the handle anymore.
-When the resource manager is informed that a resource is not needed anymore, it can either close the resource, or it knows that the resource can be re-used by another process that wants to use the resource again.
+When the resource manager is informed that a resource is not needed anymore, it can either close the resource, or it knows that the resource can be re-used by another process that wants to use it.

 In general, using a resource looks as follows: